Osteopathic Medicine in Glendale

 Accordingly, the following abilities and expectations must be met by all students admitted to AZCOM with reasonable accommodation.
 A candidate must have abilities and skills in five areas: 1) observation; 2) communication; 3) motor; 4) intellectual, conceptual, integrative, and quantitative; and 5) behavioral and social.
 Technological compensation can be made for some limitation in certain of these areas, but a candidate should be able to perform in a reasonably independent manner.

-V. Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities; the exercise of good judgment; the consistent, prompt completion of all responsibilities; and the development of mature, sensitive, and effective relationships.
+5. Behavioral and Social Attributes: The candidate must possess the emotional health required for full utilization of his/her intellectual abilities; the exercise of good judgment; the consistent, prompt completion of all responsibilities; and the development of mature, sensitive, and effective relationships.
 Candidates must be able to tolerate physically, mentally, and emotionally taxing workloads and to function effectively under stress.
 The candidate must be able to adapt to changing environments, to display flexibility, and to learn to function in the face of uncertainties.
 Compassion, integrity, concern for others, effective interpersonal skills, willingness and ability to function as an effective team player, interest and motivation to learn are all personal qualities required during the educational process.
+The candidate must agree to experience touching/palpating and being touched/palpated by individuals of either gender as defined in the College's curricular requirements.

 Candidates are required to certify that they understand and meet these Technical Standards.
 Candidates must provide such certification prior to matriculation.
 Candidates who may not meet the Technical Standards must inform the Director of Admissions, who will then contact the Dean of Students.
 The Dean of Students, in consultation with the academic dean (and program director), will identify and discuss what accommodations, if any, the College(/Program) would need to make that would allow the candidate to complete the curriculum.
 The College(/Program) is not able to grant accommodations that alter the educational standards of the curriculum.
 Students must meet the Technical Standards for the duration of enrollment in their professional program.